opnsense/docs/source/manual/how-tos/multiwan.rst

 Step 1 - Add monitor IPs
 -------------------------
-You may skip this step if you already have setup the monitoring ip and both gateways are shown as online.
+You may skip this step if you already have setup the monitoring IP and both gateways are shown as online.

-To add a monitoring ip go to **System->Gateways->All** and click on the first pencil symbol to edit the first gateway.
+To add a monitoring IP go to **System->Gateways->All** and click on the first pencil symbol to edit the first gateway.

 Now make sure the following is configured: